derikgw/environment-setup-script-generator/README.md

 ## Features

 - **Package Management**: Add, edit, and remove packages with versions, repository URLs, and direct download URLs.
-- **Environment Variables**: Configure environment variables to be set during setup.
+- **Environment Variables**: Configure environment variables to be set or appended during setup, and ensure they are appropriately updated if they already exist in the shell configuration file.
 - **Symlinks**: Create symbolic links from one location to another.
 - **Custom Commands**: Add custom commands like `chmod`, copying files, etc.
 - **Profile Management**: Save profiles with all configurations and load them as needed.
 - **OS Selection**: Supports multiple operating systems, adjusting commands appropriately for each.
-- **Script Generation**: Generate shell scripts that can be used to set up environments based on the given configurations.
+- **Script Generation**: Generate shell scripts that can be used to set up environments based on the given configurations, including intelligent handling of environment variables in shell configuration files.

 ## Installation